 She finished applying the oil to my hands and then bandaged them back up, much tighter than Harriet had.
 When she was done, she gave me several more tinctures and poultices for my bruises and stiffness, with strict instruction for Harriet as to how and when to apply them.
 Only when Harriet was able to repeat the orders back to her verbatim did she let us go.

-“An interesting woman,” I said to my maid as we made our way back upstairs.
+“An interesting woman,” I said as we made our way back upstairs.

-My eyes fell to my bed when we re-entered my room.
+My eyes fell to the bed when we re-entered my room.
 The soft down mattress called to me like a siren.
 What little sleep I’d stolen last night was shallow and restless.
 That it had been my second night of deprivation only left me more exhausted.
-I longed to drop down into its warmth and steal a few more hours of shuteye, but I had appointments to keep.
+I longed to drop down into the warmth of the covers and steal a few more hours of shuteye, but I had appointments to keep.
 A break in my schedule might be noticed by anyone set to watch us.

 And so, instead of lingering within these safe confines, I forced myself on, visiting my dressmaker, dropping in on my aging Aunt Jane, and finally stopping into a bookstore to view a rare copy the purveyor of the shop had saved especially for me.